BeMoreKinky

 Exploring the territory of free use can be incredibly rewarding for those who crave it, but it also comes with unique safety concerns.
 Physical safety, emotional well-being, and trust are all on the line.
 In this section, we'll go over how to practice free use as safely as possible, and how to be mindful of potential triggers or trauma.
 For safety considerations specific to CNC roleplay, see our free use vs CNC guide.

-Remember, "safe, sane, and consensual" (SSC) or the newer "risk-aware consensual kink" (RACK) are guiding principles in the BDSM community for a reason: they encourage us to minimize harm while acknowledging that all kink has some risks.
-With free use, you need to be especially proactive about safety, because by design you're playing with scenarios where consent is given in advance rather than in the moment.
-The more safety prep you do, the freer you can feel to let go.
+Remember, "safe, sane, and consensual" (SSC) or "risk-aware consensual kink" (RACK) are guiding principles in the BDSM community for a reason: they encourage us to minimize harm while acknowledging risk.
+With free use, the work happens outside the scene too.
+Talk honestly beforehand and make stopping easy once play begins.

 Triggers and Trauma Awareness